Brotocol Staking Manager

 Reward accrual

 The account for the restaked rewards is permissionlessly performed by updaters, who submit messages signed by validators.
-This action is performed via the function and it's the core operation of the liquid staking mechanism.
+This action is performed via the add-rewards function and it's the core operation of the liquid staking mechanism.

 Validators are Brotocol protocol actors responsible for maintaining the system's integrity and synchronization.
 In this sense, their role includes generating a proof whenever rewards are successfully collected and restaked in the external protocol.